Avoid Check Scams.

 Avoid Phone Scams.

 If someone calls you stating you owe money to the IRS, it’s a scam.
 Hang up.
-The IRS will not call you regarding a debt.
+The IRS will not call you about money you owe.
 The IRS will notify you by mail when you owe money.
 You can call the IRS yourself to find out if there are any payments due.

-If someone calls you and says there is a warrant for your arrest, or that you owe money for a ticket and must pay now, that is also a scam.
+If someone notifies you by phone there is a warrant for your arrest, or that you owe money for a ticket and must pay now, that is also a scam.
 If there is a warrant for your arrest, the police will show up at your door.
+They won’t bother to call you.

 Avoid Email Scams.